andris9/hoodiecrow/README.md

 *It's a dove - I know - but I didn't have a proper hoodiecrow picture.
 Fake crow like a fake IMAP server*

 Hoodiecrow is a scriptable IMAP server for client integration testing.
 It offers partial IMAP4ver1 support and some optional plugins that can be turned on and off.
+Nothing is ever written to disk, so when you restart the server, the original state is restored.

 [![Build Status](https://secure.travis-ci.org/andris9/hoodiecrow.png)](http://travis-ci.org/andris9/hoodiecrow)
 [![NPM version](https://badge.fury.io/js/hoodiecrow.png)](http://badge.fury.io/js/hoodiecrow)